pine-vm/pine/implement/Pine.Core/Elm/ElmCompilerInDotnet/elm-compiler-implementation-guide.md

 Following this pattern ensures that common inspection and profiling tooling can parse and analyze the invocations.
 We also use these tools to derive symbols for pseudo-functions rendered as part of snapshot tests.

-### Function Values And Partial Application
+### Function Values And Generic Function Application

-The Elm programming language supports closures and partial application.
-When a function (with remaining parameters) escapes a scope as a value, the Elm compiler emits a representation of this partially applied function that allows adding more arguments sometime later.
+The Elm programming language supports first-class functions and partial application.
+When a function whose declaration we know (it is not a parameter in the current context) escapes the current context, the Elm compiler emits a representation of this function as a value that can then be freely passed around to other parts of the program and applied sometime later.

+This function value contains not only an encoding of the function body, but also a list of the encoded function bodies the wrapped function depends on, including transitive dependencies.

-For function applications where the function is a value of unknown origin, the Elm compiler emits an expression that adds the given arguments using a form that allows for generic partial application.
+For function applications where the function is a value of unknown origin, the compiler emits an expression that adds the given arguments using a form that allows for generic partial application.
 It emits this partial application as `ParseAndEvalExpression`, where the `Environment` contains the argument value.
 (If the Elm application expression contains multiple arguments, the compiler nests this pattern recursively)

 When emitting a function value, the compiler creates a corresponding wrapper matching the number of parameters.
 On application of the last argument, the wrapper uses an environment structure as described in the 'Full Function Applications' section.